filecoin-project/filecoin-docs/README.md

-# New Filecoin Docs Site (WORK IN PROGRESS)
+# Filecoin Docs

+**View conceptual documenation for the Filecoin project at [docs.filecoin.io](https://docs.filecoin.io/).** You may also be interested in Filecoin's [technical specifcation](https://filecoin-project.github.io/specs/) or the implementation details provided in the [go-filecoin tutorial](https://go.filecoin.io/go-filecoin-tutorial) or [lotus tutorial](https://lotu.sh).

-This repo is a **work in progress**, building off of the work done in [VuePress](https://github.com/vuejs/vuepress) by the IPFS Docs team to create their [spiffy new IPFS docs site](https://docs-beta.ipfs.io/) (in beta).
+This repo generates the new conceptual Filecoin documentation at [docs.filecoin.io](https://docs.filecoin.io/), building off of the work done in [VuePress](https://github.com/vuejs/vuepress) by the IPFS Docs team to create their [spiffy new IPFS docs site](https://docs-beta.ipfs.io/) (in beta).

-**Please visit [docs.filecoin.io](https://docs.filecoin.io/) to reference current documentation.**

-## View a live demo of the new docs site (WIP)
-You can view the [live demo](https://filecoin-docs.netlify.app/) of this new site (WIP), compiled from the `master` branch, on Netlify.
-During this transition period, you'll see a mix of new content and stubs for planned future content.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b3586cdd-c0e3-404c-b451-875025e0e990/deploy-status)](https://app.netlify.com/sites/filecoin-docs/deploys)

-## Working on this beta platform
+## Working on this platform

 To spin up a local instance of this new VuePress site, see below: